pb3lab/AI4PD_2025/notebooks/protflow_riffdiff/README.md

 ## RiffDiff
 RiffDiff ([GitHub](https://github.com/mabr3112/riff_diff_protflow)) is a pipeline for designing enzymes from theozymes.
 It provides ready-to-use scripts to (1) generate fragments and motif libraries from a theozyme and (2) create and refine candidate structures using ProtFlow.([preprint](https://www.biorxiv.org/content/10.1101/2024.08.02.606416v2)).

-Together, ProtFlow and RiffDiff offer accessible, reproducible workflows for de novo enzyme and binder design.

 ## Notebooks
 We provide two tutorials